ngsanluk/ai-for-teachers/README.md

 **Prompt**:
 `Create a Google Form quiz using the above questions.
 Use Google Apps Script`

-    code/Create a Google Form quiz using the above questions.
+    Create a Google Form quiz using the above questions.
 Use Google Apps Script